gounknown/logrotate/README.md

 )
 ```

-### WithWriteChan (default: 0)
+### WriteChan (default: 0)

 WithWriteChan sets the buffered write channel size.

 If write chan size <= 0, it will write to the current file directly.

-If write chan size > 0, the logger just writes to writeCh and return, and it's
+If write chan size > 0, the logger just writes to write chan and return,
-the write loop goroutine's responsibility to sink the write channel
+and it's the write loop goroutine's responsibility to sink the write channel
 to files asynchronously in background.
-So there is no blocking disk
+So there is no blocking disk I/O
-I/O operations, and write would not block even if write channel is
+operations, and write would not block even if write channel is full as it will
-full as it will auto discard log lines.
+auto discard log lines.

 ```go
 // Use buffered write and set channel size to 100